daos-stack/daos/docs/user/filesystem.md

 DFuse should be run with the credentials (user/group) of the user who will be accessing it, and who owns any pools that will be used.

-There is one mandatory command-line options, this is a mount point to start dfuse and can be supplied either via the positional `--mountpoint` option or the first positional argument.
+There is one mandatory command-line option, this is a mount point to start dfuse and can be supplied either via the `--mountpoint` option or the first positional argument.
 The mount point specified should be an empty directory on the local node that is owned by the user.